Artifacts and Schemas

 }

 Those manifests are repo-local inventories.
-Veritas reports their portable summary as proof_family_results and verification_budget in the evidence artifact.
+Veritas reports their portable summary as evidence_inventory_results and readiness_coverage in the evidence artifact.

-The portable manifest contract is documented in veritas-proof-family-manifest.schema.json.
+The portable manifest contract is documented in veritas-evidence-inventory-manifest.schema.json.
 Runtime validation adds usefulness rules that JSON Schema alone cannot express:

-- required families cannot use unknown catch evidence,
+- required inventory items cannot use unknown catch evidence,

-- every family needs a lane id, either directly or through the manifest
+- every inventory item needs an evidenceCheck id, either directly or through the manifest

 last_reviewedevidence_basisfreshness_status

-veritas budget is the shortest way to inspect the generated verification_budget without opening the full report artifact.
+veritas readiness --check coverage is the shortest current command to inspect readiness coverage without opening the full report artifact.

-Every new evidence artifact also includes a surface.input block.
-That block is the portable Surface TrustInput projection of the Veritas run, not a generated Surface TrustReport.
+Every new evidence artifact also includes a trust.bundle block.
+That block is the portable Surface TrustBundle projection of the Veritas readiness check, not a generated Surface TrustReport.

 Veritas owns the repo-specific producer fields.
-Surface owns generated report fields such as id, generatedAt, summary, faultLines, and proofRequirementsByClaimId.
-Those report-only fields must not appear under surface.input.
+Surface owns generated report fields such as id, generatedAt, summary, transparencyGaps, and evidenceRequirementsByClaimId.
+Those report-only fields must not appear under trust.bundle.

 | Evidence field | Surface mapping | Classification |